Wanted: Food for the Future

 So what’s on the menu in 2050?
 Even the most leading edge restaurants aren’t asking that yet.
 But we are.
 Because by 2050, the world population will need about 50% more food than it does today.
 By then, there’ll be over 9 billion people on the planet.

-And it doesn’t stop at debating.
-Together, we set up 3 sustainable food chains in the South.
-What do they have in common?
-Their products are delicious and nutritious, they have a low environmental impact and, at the same time, offer new opportunities to the farmers who grow them.
+And it didn't stop at debating.
+Together, we set up a sustainable food chain in the South: quinoa from Peru.
+The products are delicious and nutritious, they have a low environmental impact and, at the same time, offer new opportunities to the farmers who grow them.
 So what will definitely be on your plate in 2050?
-Quinoa, legumes and seaweed.Read more
+Quinoa!Read more

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.